Top 3 Best EV Commercial Vehicles for Your Fleet

 Which Semi-Truck EVs Are Best for Heavy-Duty Fleet Use?

-Built for flexibility, the Tre comes in both battery and fuel cell versions, offering solid range for regional hauls and long-distance freight.
+Built for flexibility, the Nikola Tre BEV And FCEV comes in both battery and fuel cell versions, offering solid range for regional hauls and long-distance freight.

 • Range: 330 miles (Battery Electric Vehicle, BEV) or 500+ miles (Fuel Cell Electric Vehicle, FCEV)